Skip to main content

 If you are unsure or think there is a chance that you might want momentos in the future, it is best to collect them now.
 You can then put them away safely until you are ready to look at them.

-If you do not wish to organise the funeral ceremony, many hospitals have a remembrance service for babies who die in pregnancy or soon after birth.
+If you do not want to organise a funeral ceremony, many hospitals have a remembrance service for babies who die in pregnancy or soon after birth.

-Post-mortems can explain the cause of your baby’s death.
+A post mortem (also called an autopsy) can try to work out why your baby died.
 This may be helpful if you choose to have children in the future.

-A post-mortem examination may be ordered if your baby’s death:
+Your doctor may contact a coroner if your baby’s death:

 • has an unknown cause